CodeLinaro-mirror/qsdk_chromiumos_third_party_hostap/README.md

 ## Build and deploy

-This follows standard the standard ChromeOS development flow:
+This follows the standard ChromeOS development flow:

 ```bash
 cros-workon-${BOARD} wpa_supplicant-cros